Police caution: Community Resolutions

 From about 2008, a less stringent resolution of low-level offences has often been used by police forces in England and Wales instead of a caution.
 This is usually called a 'Community Resolution' (CR) and requires less police time as offenders are not arrested or prosecuted as such.
 A community resolution does not require any formal record, but the offender should admit the offence and the victim should be happy with this method of informal resolution.

 A CR has specific criteria that must be fulfilled before it can be utilized as a disposal method for an offence.
 Guidance by National Police Chiefs' Council (NPCC) (at the time ACPO) lays out such criteria e.g. the victim agreeing to the CR being used, the offender accepting responsibility for it, only used on low level offences, not already on bail, etc.

-A CR is not a formal conviction as such, a CR may be disclosed on an enhanced CRB check by the Disclosure & Barring Service in the future.
+A CR is not a formal conviction as such, but may be disclosed on an enhanced CRB check by the Disclosure & Barring Service in the future.

 Concerns have been expressed over the use of community resolution for violent offences, in particular domestic violence.
 Cheshire Constabulary, Durham Police and Nottinghamshire Police were criticised for using community resolutions to deal with offences of the rape of girls under 13 and Merseyside Police were similarly criticised for giving a community resolution to an offender for the rape of a girl under 16.